panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### NotALongLeg
-PanopticPool: the leg is not long, so the premium cannot be settled through `settleLongPremium`
+PanopticPool: The leg is not long, so premium cannot be settled through `settleLongPremium`

 ```solidity